makeandymake/agusmakmun.github.io/_posts/2020-05-02-seeeduino-xiao-circuitpython-usb-hid-macro-keypad.md

 <img src="/static/img/xiao-pinout.jpg" width="500">

-Next, connect a short length of silicon wire from the first pin (D0) to the first key, then repeat for all the keys on the left side of the Xiao and the first GPIO pin on the bottom right (D7).
+Next, connect a short length of silicon wire from the first pin (D0) to the spare pin on the first key, then repeat for all the keys on the left side of the Xiao and the first GPIO pin on the bottom right (D7).

 ## The code ##

 This code is super basic - it should be easy enough for anyone with any basic coding experience to follow whats going on but I've added lots of comments just to be sure.
 The functions are personal to me and mac-centric but with the help of the [keyboard HID library docs](https://circuitpython.readthedocs.io/projects/hid/en/latest/) you should able to change it up to what you need quite easily.
 If you're feeling fancy you can even emulate mice and gamepads if thats your jam.